+Philip Wolters Philip J. Wolters is running for Cheyenne County Sheriff under the Republican ticket.
 Mr. Wolters came to St. Francis a little less than a year ago to work in the St. Francis City Police Department.
 Since he has been here, he has also become actively involved on the county's 911 Dispatch board.
 Law enforcement has been Mr. Wolters entire career.
 At 19, he went to work for Burns International Security Service in Denver.
 He attended several courses offered by the Adams County sheriff.
 As a result, he was promoted to sergeant.
-He number of law enforcement training course.
-Within 5 years, he was managing the business.
-He said, in the early years, Longmont Security provided training for Longmont Police officers.
-In 1992, he became a reserve deputy with the Weld County Sheriff's office in Greeley, Colo.
-He continued taking courses and went to the Police Academy.
-He was recruited by Weld County and became a fulltime deputy.
-He became a firearms instructor for the Larimer/Weld counties combined Law Enforcement Academy, working from May 1998 to July While working for Weld County, he also worked as a seasonal park ranger for the state of Colorado.
+He He became a firearms instructor for the Larimer/Weld counties combined Law Enforcement Academy, working from May 1998 to July 2001While working for Weld County, he also worked as a seasonal park ranger for the state of Colorado.
 His assignment was at Boyd Lake State Park in Loveland.
-I was, he said, a full-time employee working an opposing four on/four see CANDIDATES page 6 7/29/08 8:57:33 PM BCfrontpage31.indd 1
+I was, he said, a full-time employee working an opposing four on/four